metavee/python-novice-climate/_episodes/10-cmdline.md

 then Python adds each of those arguments to that magic list.

 With this in hand,
-let's build a version of `readings.py` that always prints the per-patient mean of a single data file.
+let's build a version of `readings.py` that always prints the per-country mean of a single data file.
 The first step is to write a function that outlines our implementation, and a placeholder for the function that does the actual work.
 By convention this function is usually called `main`,